 Candidates who are successful in the COMPASS test have to go through the second stage, which involves an interview with the Pilot Selection Board, comprising of a panel of around 4 RSAF officers.
 The main aspects assessed in the interview include leadership qualities and the candidate’s interest in becoming an RSAF pilot.

 The last stage of the selection process includes aeromedical checkup, wherein the candidate’s medical fitness along with the capability of functioning in unnatural surroundings is evaluated by aviation doctors.
-On qualifying all these levels, the candidate gets selected and begins BMT (Basic Military Training).
+Upon qualifying for all these levels, the candidate gets selected and begins BMT (Basic Military Training).

 Joining SYFC (Singapore Youth Flying Club) is highly recommended for those who aspire to become RSAF pilots.
 You can become a part of SYFC while you are still at school, and this can replace your obligatory CCA in school.
 The SYFC has close connections with the RSAF and if a student manages to obtain a private pilot’s license, the road to becoming a pilot becomes easier.

-A Singaporean male student has to enroll in National Service following completion of pre-tertiary studies.
+A Singaporean male student has to enrol in National Service following completion of pre-tertiary studies.
 RSAF recruitment talks are carried out during the initial three months of BMT.
 If your dream is to become an RSAF pilot, grab the opportunity and talk to the recruiters about this!

 Procedure for Becoming a Commercial Pilot

 The RSAF is undoubtedly the first choice for those aspiring to become a pilot in Singapore.
 However, if you fail to qualify for the RSAF, there are indeed chances of becoming a commercial pilot.
 First of all, you need to get a medical examination scheduled with a selected medical examiner.

-Following this, you are required to make an application for a Student Pilot License offered by the Civil Aviation Authority of Singapore (CAAS).
-After this, application can be made for joining some of the flight schools present in Singapore, such as the Singapore Flying College or the Seletar Flight School.
+Following this, you are required to apply for a Student Pilot License offered by the Civil Aviation Authority of Singapore (CAAS).
+After this, an application can be made to join some of the flight schools present in Singapore, such as the Singapore Flying College or the Seletar Flight School.
 One can get trained for joining the Singapore Airlines Group (if you are a successful candidate with SIA, your training is fully funded).